Please be informed HealthConnexion has moved to #11-08

 Imaging Tests

-Doctors will refer patients suspected of having a brain tumoror cancer to a neurosurgeon for a detailed neurological assessment.
+Doctors will refer patients suspected of having a brain tumor or cancer to a neurosurgeon for a detailed neurological assessment.
 It involves imaging studies of the brain, such as an MRI and CT scan.
 Sometimes, a lumbar puncture procedure is used to collect a small sample of the fluid surrounding your brain and spinal cord to check for cancer cells.
-Lastly, a brain biopsy will also be done to remove a small portion of the tumor for diagnostic testing to determine if it is malignant.
+A brain biopsy may also be done to remove a small portion of the tumor for diagnostic testing to determine if it is malignant.